espidev/ProtectionStones/README.md

     # ---------------------------------------------------------------------------------------
     # Protection Stones Config
     # Block configs have been moved to the blocks folder.
+    # Does your config look messy?
+It's probably because of gradual config updates.
+Consider using the default configs.
-    # If you need the default configs again, you can get it from here: https://github.com/espidev/ProtectionStones-Minecraft/tree/master/src/main/resources
+    # If you need the default configs again, you can get it from here: https://github.com/espidev/ProtectionStones/tree/master/src/main/resources
     # ---------------------------------------------------------------------------------------